 The TU Delft Software Engineering Research Group has the following vacancies:

-PhD student in Software Testing and DevOps for Cyber-Physical Systems
+PhD student in Software Testing and Validation for AI-intense Systems

 Contact: Annibale Panichella (email@example.com)